 519-661-2489 x 5806

-Necessary work in advance of next year’s construction began in mid-January 2021 and will continue into fall 2021.
+Necessary work in advance of next year’s construction began in mid-January 2021 and will continue until the end of 2021.

 Construction is expected to start in 2022 and take approximately one year to complete.